ai-praxis/ed-ai/README.md

-# ed-ai: AI in Higher Education Research Hub
+# AI in Higher Education Research Hub

 > A central repository for research, literature, and resources on AI interventions in higher education